Digital-Gravy/automatic.css-docs/docs/builder-configuration/how-to-setup-acss-with-bricks-builder.md

 ## Step #1: Import Bricks Settings File

-Download this [Bricks Settings file (JSON)](assets/bricks-settings-acss.json) and upload it to your Bricks Settings Panel:
+Download this <a href="assets/bricks-settings-acss.json" download="assets/bricks-settings-acss.json">Bricks Settings file (JSON)</a> and upload it to your Bricks Settings Panel:

 ![](img/bricks-import-settings.webp)